Welcome back to Slate’s weekly news quiz. I’m your host, 74-time Jeopardy! winner Ken Jennings.

 At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as to the score of a Slate staffer whom I’ve talked into taking the quiz on the record.
-This week’s contestant is Slate senior editor Dan Kois, editor of the Slate Book Review.
+This week’s contestant is David Haglund, the editor of Slate’s culture blog, “Brow Beat.”

-Think you can ace my quiz and beat Kois?
+Think you can ace my quiz and beat Haglund?
 Good luck!

 Question 1 of 12